jacebenson/jace.pro/content/post/2019-11-13-validating-links-on-kb/index.md

 }
 ```

 This could easily be adapted to a business rule or scheduled job to verify sites are available.
-One thing that would be intereseting would be having this process check if the site is on the wayback machine, if it is rewrite the link, if it is not, request it there and rewrite it to there.
+One thing that would be interesting would be having this process check if the site is on the [Wayback machine](https://archive.org/web/web.php), if it is rewrite the link, if it is not, request it there and rewrite it to there.